Constructing minimal telescopers for rational functions in three discrete variables: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we have studied the class of trivariate rational functions and presented a creative telescoping algorithm for this class.
+In this paper, we presented a new creative telescoping algorithm for the class of trivariate rational functions.
 The procedure is based on a bivariate extension of Abramov's reduction method initiated in \cite{Abra1975}.
 Our algorithm finds a minimal telescoper for a given trivariate rational function without also needing to compute an associated certificate.
-This in turn provides a more efficient way to deal with rational double summations in practice.
+A Maple implementation indicates the efficiency of our algorithm.
+As a next step, we are going to investigate the theoretical complexity of our algorithm to see if it matches with the practical performance, something briefly alluded to in the introduction.

-We are interested in the more important problem of computing hypergeometric multiple summations or proving identities which involve such summations.
+We are interested in the more general and important problem of computing hypergeometric multiple summations or proving identities which involve such summations.
 A function $f(x,y_1,\dots, y_n)$ is called a multivariate {\em hypergeometric term} if the quotients

 are all rational functions in $x,y_1,\dots, y_n$.
 The problem of hypergeometric multiple summations tends to appear more often than the rational case, particularly in combinatorics \cite{AnPa1993,BLS2017}, and it is also more challenging.